CatHood0/flutter_quill_delta_from_html/README.md

   List<Operation> videoToOp(dom.Element element);
   List<Operation> codeblockToOp(dom.Element element);
   List<Operation> blockquoteToOp(dom.Element element);
-  bool isInline(String tagName);
-  void processNode(dom.Node node, Map<String, dynamic> attributes, Delta delta);
-  List<Operation> inlineToOp(dom.Element element);
 }
 ```

 ## Contributions

-If you find a bug or want to add a new feature, please open an issue or submit a pull request on the GitHub repository.
+If you find a bug or want to add a new feature, please open an issue or submit a pull request on the [GitHub repository](https://github.com/CatHood0/flutter_quill_delta_from_html).

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/CatHood0/flutter_quill_delta_from_html/blob/Main/LICENSE) file for details.